-As discussed in Note 3, Assets and Liabilities Held for Sale and Discontinued Operations, we concluded that the Yandy Enterprises LLC ("Yandy") and TLA Acquisition Corp. ("TLA") disposal groups met the criteria for discontinued operations classification in the second quarter of 2023.
-As a result, the Yandy and TLA disposal groups, previously included in the Direct-to-Consumer segment, were classified as discontinued operations in the condensed consolidated statements of operations for all periods presented.
-The Yandy sale was completed on April 4, 2023.
+As discussed in Note 3, Assets and Liabilities Held for Sale and Discontinued Operations, the Yandy Enterprises LLC ("Yandy") and TLA Acquisition Corp. ("TLA") disposal groups, previously included in the Direct-to-Consumer segment, continued to be classified as discontinued operations in the condensed consolidated statements of operations for all periods presented.
 Assets and liabilities of these businesses were classified as assets and liabilities held for sale of the condensed consolidated balance sheets for all periods presented.
+The sale of Yandy was completed on April 4, 2023.
+A stock purchase agreement for the sale of TLA was entered into on October 3, 2023, and the sale closed on November 3, 2023.
+Refer to Note 18, Subsequent Events for further details.